smlum/scription/README.md

 ## Workflow

 To use the app, you'll run jobs through the Amazon Web Services (AWS), download the output, and run the output through the app.
 The process could take 15 minutes or so minutes to set up, so it's probably not worth it if you have less than an hour of audio.
+Right now, the process also requires you to enter a few commands in your computer's terminal.

+Amazon Transcribe is not free.
+It costs $1.44 per hour.
+So 10 hours costs $14.40.
+More pricing info [here](https://aws.amazon.com/transcribe/pricing/).

 ## Getting started

-These instructions will guide you through using the Amazon Transcribe service and getting a copy of the project up and running on your local machine.
+If this all sounds good, the following instructions will guide you through using the Amazon Transcribe and getting a copy of the project up and running.

 ### Prerequisites